directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson47.md

 ## Exercise 3: What Did You Say?

 {{<card header="**Script**">}}
-This image features a woman with red hair tied back, making an exaggerated facial expression. <br/>
+The photo features a woman with red hair tied back, dressed in a light-colored top. <br/>
-With her right hand cupped behind her ear, it seems she's trying to eavesdrop or hear something more clearly. <br/>
+She’s cupping her right hand behind her ear in an exaggerated listening pose, as if she’s eager to catch every word. <br/>
-She must be quite the gossip!<br/>
-Her expression reveals shock, with wide-open eyes and a gaping mouth, as if unable to conceal her reaction to what she overheard. <br/>
+Her facial expression is almost overly dramatic, with wide eyes and an open mouth conveying extreme surprise.<br/>
+It's as if she can't hide her reaction to whatever she's just heard.<br/>
-The spotlight seems to be focused on her astonished face, and given how over-the-top her gestures are, this might actually be a scene from a stage performance. <br/>
+The spotlight seems to be focused on her astonished face, and given how over-the-top her gestures are, this is likely a staged scene.<br/>
-She might be an actress in the middle of a theatrical act.<br/>
+It could be a theatrical performance or perhaps a stock photo shoot.<br/>
+The image seems designed to humorously capture the idea of being shocked by overheard gossip.<br/>
 <br/>
-(101 words)
+(116 words)
 {{</card>}}